 The Federal Reserve influences the economy through the market for balances that financial institutions maintain in their accounts at Federal Reserve Banks.
 The demand for Federal Reserve balances has two components: balances to satisfy reserve balance requirements and excess reserve balances.
 The supply of balances is affected by a number of factors, including loans from the Federal Reserve through its discount window facility and term deposits accepted by the Federal Reserve.

-The Federal Reserve Banks offer a range of tools and information to assist financial institutions in meeting reporting requirements, understanding policies governing reserve requirements and learning about discount window lending programs.
+The Federal Reserve Banks offer a range of tools and information to assist financial institutions in meeting reporting requirements and understanding policies governing reserve requirements, term deposits and discount window lending programs.

 Reporting Central provides financial institutions with access to electronic reporting applications, report forms and instructions.
 Information collected allows the Federal Reserve to carry out its responsibilities of monetary policy, the supervision and regulation of the banking industry and the protection of consumers' rights.
 Documents needed for preparing and filing regulatory and financial reports are also available.